Stubs42/OrangeLine/README.md

 SEED CV Input: Global Seed to initialize Dejavu an Reset.
 Scales by factor 1000 (9.999V represent the max seed of 9999) The resultig seed is clamped to [0..9999]

-SEED Knob: Defines the starting seed Dejavu should reset to on RST trigger input
+SEED Knob: Defines the starting seed Dejavu should reset to on RST und TRG trigger input

 #### Left Display